adequatica/adequatica.github.io/_posts/2025-05-13-similarities-between-software-testing-and-preventing-collisions-at-sea.md

 If one metric on a dashboard starts to spike while others remain flat, immediately assume that something is wrong.
 Please do not wait for another system component to fail before we start to act.
 Many signals lag behind real issues.

-Keep in mind, just because our dashboards are green does not mean everything is fine.
+Keep in mind that just because our dashboards are green does not mean everything is fine.

 ## Rule 8 Action to avoid collision